 Such relatable brand values, paired with razor-sharp product development efforts landed Square atop the payment industry.

 Between 2020 and 2021, market circumstances further propelled Square’s financial growth, as contactless payment adoption was accelerated by the pandemic.
-Customers were done with cash, and even the most “committed” societies like Germany and Japan ditches the banknotes for card taps.
+Customers were done with cash, and even the most “committed” societies like Germany and Japan ditches the banknotes for debit and credit card taps.

 A large chunk of people also (re-)discovered the weird and wonderful world of online shopping.